keldefrawy/keldefrawy.github.io/_rd_articles/one-heritage-two-incentives.md

 - Work whose benefits spill beyond either parent should be the first to need public, consortial, or cross-company support.

 If project histories do not show these patterns, the mechanism should be narrowed or rejected.
 Interviews should actively seek counterexamples: foundational work protected by an operator, deployment blocked inside an equipment firm despite complementary assets, and important research that flourished after moving outside both.

+## A comparison that could actually discriminate

+A serious study should sample matched projects from both descendants and reconstruct the path rather than compare aggregate prestige.
+For each project, record:

+1. where the question originated—researcher, product group, network operation, customer, standards body, or sponsor;
+2. which unique data, facility, manufacturing, or operational asset made the work possible;
+3. who could change the problem statement after contrary evidence;
+4. the number and type of funded handoffs from result to operational use;
+5. whether negative results and abandoned approaches remained available to successors;
+6. whether benefits were captured by the parent, spilled to the industry, or remained unrealized; and
+7. what happened to the team and capability five years later.

+The parent-incentive mechanism predicts differences in these pathways after controlling imperfectly for field, maturity, team, and historical period.
+It does not predict that every equipment project looks one way and every operator project another.
+A large overlap would be expected.
+The theory becomes informative only if parent assets and revenue paths explain variation that technical field and local leadership do not.

+The strongest contrary result would be that access, authority, transition, and persistence are explained almost entirely by team-level practice, with little relationship to the parent business once resources are controlled.
+That would relocate reform from institutional form to leadership and team design.
+Another contrary result would be that open interorganizational standards made the old parent boundary largely irrelevant by 2007.
+Either finding should change the series. <span class="rd-evidence-token" data-evidence="A">A</span>

+The comparison should also count work the parent rationally declined but society later valued.
+That is the public-value residual.
+If both descendants underfunded the same broad-spillover class despite different businesses, the common missing institution is not better corporate management.
+It is a payer able to claim continuity on behalf of beneficiaries who cannot yet be named.

+## What would falsify the parent-incentive explanation?

+The explanation should be rejected as the main mechanism if matched project histories show that parent assets, customers, and revenue paths add little predictive power after field, team, leadership, and resources are considered.
+It should also be narrowed if cross-company standards, open-source infrastructure, or external capital routinely supply the missing epistemic access and transition authority without sacrificing long-horizon work.
+The claim is not that corporate boundaries determine every project; it is that they systematically change which uncertainties are fundable and which complements remain available.
+No detectable systematic change means the mechanism has failed its test.

 ## Five different verdicts